How can I avoid plagiarizing?

 When do I need to cite?

-You cite every time you use another person’s words, ideas, or images.
+You should cite every time you use another person’s words, ideas, or images.
 When you use a writer’s words, you need to write those words exactly how they appeared in that writer’s document, and you need to put quotation marks around those words.
 If you restate a writer’s ideas in your own words, you still need to give that writer credit for his or her ideas.
 If you’re not sure if you need to cite a particular piece of information, you can ask a Writing Center consultant or your instructor for advice.
 If you don’t have time to ask someone, it is safer to cite than to not cite at all.
+We have videos about and how to avoid plagiarism that can also help you when you’re writing.

 How can plagiarism be avoided?